 Strong Majority of Americans Support Employment Non-Discrimination Act

-December 11, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 11, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 An overwhelming majority of Americans from all walks of life support the Employment Non-Discrimination Act, according to the latest United Technologies/National Journal Congressional Connection Poll.

 Fifty-six percent of those surveyed support legislation that would provide basic protections against workplace discrimination on the basis of sexual orientation or gender identity.
 Among Democrats surveyed, 65 percent supported a fully inclusive non-discrimination bill.
 For those 18-to-29 years of age, support is an overwhelming 67 to 29 percent in support.